 Review of Reports

-After reviewing the spot audit program and report completed by the auditor, the Society will do one of the following:
+After reviewing the spot audit program and Audit Report completed by the auditor, a spot audit supervisor will do one of the following:

-- close your file, if there are no deficiencies noted or if the deficiencies are minor and have been addressed in the Audit Report to Members;
+- close your file, if there are no deficiencies noted or if the deficiencies are minor and have been addressed in the Audit Report;

-- send a follow-up letter requiring you to submit documentation, or proof that the deficiencies identified in the Audit Report to Members - such as trust reconciliations or discharges of mortgages - have been completed to the Society's satisfaction.
+- send a follow-up letter requiring you to submit documentation, or proof that the inadequacies identified in the Audit Report - such as trust comparisons or discharges of mortgages - have been completed to the Law Society's satisfaction.

-- schedule a re-audit, if the deficiencies are serious enough to warrant further review to ensure they are remedied;
+- refer your file for a re-audit, if the inadequacies are serious enough to warrant further review to ensure they are remedied;

-- require you to provide an undertaking setting out the obligations and time-lines you must honour to remedy deficiencies identified during the audit and avoid more formal proceedings;
+- require you to provide an undertaking setting out the obligations and time-lines you must honour to remedy inadequacies identified during the audit and avoid more formal proceedings;

-- refer you for a formal investigation, if the audit discloses professional misconduct (i.e., a serious breach of the Rules of Professional Conduct/By-Laws or failure to correct inadequacies identified on a previous audit.)
+- refer you for a formal investigation, if the audit discovers possible professional misconduct (i.e., a serious breach of the Rules of Professional Conduct/By-Laws or failure to correct inadequacies identified on a previous audit.)

 In certain situations, the Law Society may make an application pursuant to By-Law 11 made under the Law Society Act for an order requiring you to pay the cost or a portion of the cost of the audit or re-audit.
 The following list identifies situations that may warrant an application for cost recovery:

-- the audit was required because of your failure to submit your Lawyer's Annual Report;
+- the audit was required because of your failure to submit your Lawyer Annual Report;

 - the auditor could not gain entry to your business premises on the scheduled date;